This is a best prospect industry sector for this country. Includes a market overview and trade data.

 In September 2019, Namibia adopted the “Modified Single Buyer Framework,” which allows independent power producers to directly sell electricity to large power users locally and internationally across the national transmission grid.
 Namibia is evolving from a centralized model dominated by one large utility, NamPower, to a hybrid decentralized model with multiple actors generating and supplying electricity.
 This represents a significant shift in the generating mix.
 Transmission customers are now able to buy up to 30 percent of their energy requirements directly from a private power generator.
 The new framework provides for the deployment of new generation technologies such as battery storage and has the potential to attract significant national and foreign direct investments.

-Power Africa Support: The U.S. Government worked with the ECB to establish the Renewable Energy Feed-In Tariff (REFIT) program along with accompanying regulations to create an environment beneficial to organizing IPPs into Namibia’s electricity sector.
+The U.S. Government worked with the ECB to establish the Renewable Energy Feed-In Tariff (REFIT) program along with accompanying regulations to create an environment beneficial to organizing IPPs into Namibia’s electricity sector.
 As a result of the REFIT, ECB granted 14 licenses to IPP developers for 5 MW projects for a total of 70 MWs of renewable energy.
-Power Africa is currently working to provide technical assistance support to various public and private stakeholders, including ECB, the Ministry of Mines and Energy (MME), and the Regional Electricity Regulators Association (RERA) through the Southern Africa Energy Program (SAEP).
+Working with the African Development Bank, Power Africa is supporting a regional market study to assess the most viable and sustainable regional power off-take markets for renewable energy.
 In addition, in 2017 NamPower completed the rehabilitation of the 120 MW Van Eck coal-fired power plant located in Windhoek, resulting in reduced emissions and extending the plant’s life by ten years.
-The rehabilitation was the result of NamPower’s partnership with the USTDA, which provided a US$ 400,000 grant for a feasibility study to determine the technical, economic, financial, and environmental benefits of the rehabilitation.
-The project also resulted in over US$ 3.6 million in U.S. exports related to the purchase of equipment from various U.S. equipment suppliers.
+The rehabilitation was the result of NamPower’s partnership with the USTDA, which provided a $400,000 grant for a feasibility study to determine the technical, economic, financial, and environmental benefits of the rehabilitation.
+The project also resulted in over $ 3.6 million in U.S. exports related to the purchase of equipment from various U.S. equipment suppliers.

 Opportunities

-NamPower plans to bring additional power projects online in the coming few years to generate 150 MW of new energy.
-NamPower’s strategy includes a 20 MW PV solar power project, a 40 MW wind power project, a 40 MW biomass power project, and a 50 MW firm power project.
+NamPower plans to bring additional power projects online in the coming few years to generate 150 MW of new energy, including solar, wind, and biomass power.

 Companies interested in projects independent of NamPower may submit proposals directly to the ECB under its IPP framework.